This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 We did this drive in one day, but you can split it into two days for a more relaxed pace.

 - The giant Redwood trees of Redwood National and State Park grow right on the edge of the road and tower above you as you drive through.
 Be sure to stop at one of the many hiking trails for a walk through the forest.

 - Stop in at Fort Bragg, where you’ll find Glass Beach – a former dump that now has smooth sea glass pebbles mixed in with the sand.

 - Point Reyes features a lighthouse with scenic views, walking tracks, rocky cliffs, and a beach.

 - Even though you might have already seen the Redwood trees up north, Muir Woods is another great place to stop and admire nature at its best.
 The Muir Woods National Monument is an area of forest with hiking trails that will have you swooning over its natural beauty.

 Los Angeles to San Diego

-Spend some time in LA if you can!
-Check out my Los Angeles city guide for some ideas on things to do in the city.
+Check out my Los Angeles city guide or my self-guided walking tour of DTLA for some ideas on things to do in the city before you leave.
 There’s not a lot of places to stop between Los Angeles and San Diego as the drive is fairly short at around 2.5 hours, but you have a few options: